lidofinance/lido-l2/README.md

 > Default value: `mainnet`

 Name of the network environments used by deployment scripts.
-Might be one of: `mainnet`, `goerli`.
+Might be one of: `mainnet`, `sepolia`.

 #### `FORKING`